 The Midwest Open is the premier convention dedicated solely to the play of Victory in the Pacific.
 Six rounds of play take up a full Saturday and Sunday with awards late Sunday night.
 However, between rounds and Friday night, the dedicated VITP grognards play every other short game you can imagine and then some.
 Since Saturday and Sunday lunch and now Saturday dinner are included in the registration (and snacks are also provided), there's little reason not to fully join the camaraderie for the whole weekend!
 Players even get together at 9 am Monday morning for an after-action breakfast at Perkins.
 Sodas are available for five cents (though traditionally players put in $5 or more for the whole weekend as a way to ensure the convention continues forever).
 Thus the soda fund has earned its infamy and turns an enormous profit each year.

-That time together makes the Midwest Open my favorite event of the year.
-The tournament is held the first weekend of March each year (going on more than 20 years now) and typically draws 25-35 of the best players in the world.
+The time spent together makes the Midwest Open my favorite event of the year.
+The tournament ends on the first Sunday of March each year (going on more than 20 years now) and typically draws 25-35 of the best players in the world.

 Glenn Petroski, the last official Avalon Hill-designated rules-keeper for Victory in the Pacific, is the able and friendly GM.
 His questions and clarifications are the official last word at every major face-to-face and PBEM tournament for good reason!
 The rest of the Petroski family often supports the weekend with visits, cookies, and more.

 At just $60 (including three awesome meals), the Midwest Open is the best convention money spent.
-It also helps that the convention hotel rate is just $98 per night (for up to four occupants) and includes breakfast (where you'll meet up with all your fellow gamers).
+It also helps that the convention hotel includes breakfast (where you'll meet up with all your fellow gamers).
+Most attendees are willing to share a room or rides!
 Don't miss it!

 Go to the Midwest Open Site